therealnicoroshi/modlist/README.md

 #### By default The voice for PC head tracking and Dragonborn voice over is set for Bella, and Female Sultry.
 This can be changed in the MCM.

+#### Spell HotBar will be empty by default, and show when weapons are drawn.
+Assign Keys to the slots/ Tweak size, Amount, and location in the MCM.
+Add Spells to it by opening the in game magic menu Hovering over a spell then clicking the assigned hot key for a slot on the bar.

 ### *As of Version 1.8.8 Function Key 11 (F11) will pull up the KeyMapping image seen here.
 It can be modified in game by clicking on a key and changing it's values.
 Tab to exit*